The Rosie

 the tense conversation.
 Had my mother called for help?
 When Gramma repeated the

 words County Hospital, I knew the night would not end well.
-My
+The greater

 Embodied with a

-gentle heart, she couldnt be anything but kind to me, devoted, attentive.
+gentile heart, she couldnt be anything but kind to me, devoted,

-on hot fires to protect her angry husband.
+walked on hot fires to protect her angry husband, too.

 As darkness

-hovered and Grammas crackling voice shattered the chill air, I knew
+hovered and Grammas crackling voice shattered the chill air, I sensed

 thered be little sleep for either one of us.
 I crept down the hall and

-craned around the doorway to learn what had ignited her outburst.
+craned around the archway to learn what had ignited her outburst.
 The light

 grew dimmer when she stood up.
 She turned, still clutching the phone in her